What are homologous chromosomes? | Channels for Pearson+

 1

-Differentiate homologous chromosomes from other types of chromosomes, such as sister chromatids, which are identical copies formed during DNA replication.

-Note that homologous chromosomes are not involved in transcription directly; transcription involves the process of copying a segment of DNA into RNA.
+Recognize that homologous chromosomes are similar in size, shape, and genetic content, but they are not identical.
+They have the same genes at the same loci, but the alleles for each trait may differ.

+Identify that homologous chromosomes pair up during meiosis, a type of cell division that reduces the chromosome number by half, leading to the production of gametes (sperm and eggs).

-Remember that homologous chromosomes are found in eukaryotic cells, not prokaryotic cells, as prokaryotes typically have a single circular chromosome.
+Note that homologous chromosomes are not found only in prokaryotic cells; in fact, prokaryotic cells typically have a single circular chromosome and do not undergo meiosis.

+Clarify that homologous chromosomes are not specifically involved in the process of transcription, which is the synthesis of RNA from a DNA template, but they do play a crucial role in genetic variation during sexual reproduction.

 Watch next